brimdata/zed/zng/docs/spec.md

 string
 int64
 ```
-Container types look like this:
+Complex types look like this:
 ```
 #0:array[int64]
-#1:set[bool,string]
+#1:set[bool]
 #2:record[x:float64,y:float64]
 ```
-Container types can be embedded in other container types by referencing
+Complex types can be embedded in other complex types by referencing
 an earlier-defined type alias:
 ```
 #REC=record[a:string,b:string,c:int64]